-Our founding partners recognized the opportunity to leverage existing expertise, networks, and resources within our sector to drive transformation, sustainability and growth.
+Our founding partners recognized the opportunity to build on existing expertise, networks and resources within our sector to drive transformation, sustainability and growth.

 - To fund, support and build organizational capacity where gaps and needs exist.

-More than 1.7 million households across Canada are living in housing need – this means they’re living in homes that are inadequate or unaffordable.
+More than 1.7 million households across Canada are living in “core housing need”—this means they’re living in homes that are inadequate or unaffordable.
 In addition, 35,000 individuals are chronically homeless.
 Indigenous homelessness is in an even bigger crisis.
-A robust and sustainable Community Housing Sector is necessary to address this challenge.
+A robust and sustainable community housing sector is necessary to address this challenge.